-Lecturer: Professor Frank Fitzek
+Main lecturer: Professor Frank Fitzek

-Assistant: M.Sc.
+Co-lecturer: M.Sc.
 Juan Cabrera

 This course introduces the students to the challenges and approaches of the state of the art implementations of network coding.
 The course is taught not just through lectures, but also with hands-on exercises using the KODO software library.
+KODO is available as a C++ and Python library, and also as a web tool.
+Therefore, students with different programming preferences will be able to approach it.

 The initial lectures refresh the knowledge of the students of the theoretical background of network coding, e.g., the min-cut max-flow of a network, inter-flow network coding, and intra-flow Random Linear Network Coding (RLNC).
 The student is then introduced to the state of the art software library KODO and the advanced implementations of network coding such as systematic, sparse, tunable sparse, sliding window, etc. The course also covers the benefits of network coding in distributed storage applications.
 By the end of the course, the student will be introduced to advanced applications of network coding, e.g., Coded TCP, MORE, FULCRUM.